Mega Shark Versus Giant Octopus: Plot

 While working at a naval laboratory to develop a method for luring the creatures, MacNeil and Shimada become attracted to each other and have sex in a utility closet.
 The incident makes them realize they can attract the creatures using chemicals.
 MacNeil and Sanders agree to place a trap for the shark in San Francisco Bay, while Shimada returns to Tokyo to attract the octopus.
 MacNeil and Sanders barely escape the shark after placing the trap with a mini-submarine.
 The plan fails, however, when the shark destroys another destroyer sent by Baxter.
 The shark then resurfaces and bites off a large portion of the Golden Gate Bridge, killing many civilians on the bridge.
 Later, Shimada contacts the Americans and says the Japanese trap, having the same disaster, only succeeded in angering the octopus, which has escaped despite multiple artillery and missile hits.
 Baxter suggests using nuclear weapons against the creatures, which MacNeil, Sanders, and Shimada strongly oppose due to the risk of marine devastation, coastal damage and human casualties.
-As an alternative, MacNeil suggests using the same pheromone traps to create a "Thrilla in Manila" by drawing the two creatures together.
+As an alternative, MacNeil suggests using the same pheromone traps to create a "Thrilla in Manila" by drawing the two creatures together, where they learn that both creatures can continuously evolve and become stronger, Shimada mentions that the armaments are dwarfed.
 She believes that because the two creatures were frozen in ice locked in combat, they must be natural rivals and their aggressiveness towards one another will cause them to fight to the death if they're lured together.
 MacNeil, Sanders, and Baxter are assigned to a submarine to find the shark and lure it to the North Pacific Ocean.